Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR

 { Alma Mater Studiorum - University of Bologna, Dipartimento di Fisica e Astronomia “Augusto Righi”, Via Gobetti 93/2, 40129 Bologna, Italy \\ \and INAF – Osservatorio Astronomico di Padova, Vicolo dell’Osservatorio 5, 35122 Padova, Italy \and School of Natural Sciences, Centre for Astronomy, University of Galway, Galway, H91 CF50, Ireland \and INAF – Istituto di Radioastronomia, Via Gobetti 101, 40129 Bologna, Italy \and Univ.
 Grenoble Alpes, CNRS, IPAG, F-38000 Grenoble, France \and Université Côte d’Azur, Observatoire de la Côte d’Azur, CNRS, Laboratoire Lagrange, France \and Dipartimento di Fisica, Universit\`a degli Studi di Milano, Via Celoria, 16, Milano, I-20133, Italy \and European Southern Observatory, Alonso de C\'{o}rdova 3107, Casilla 19001, Vitacura, Santiago, Chile \and Institute of Astronomy, University of Cambridge, Madingley Road, Cambridge, CB3 0HA, UK \and Institute for Astronomy, University of Hawaii at Manoa, Honolulu, HI 96822, USA \and Instituto de Estudios Astrof\'isicos, Facultad de Ingenier\'ia y Ciencias, Universidad Diego Portales, Av.
 Ej\'ercito Libertador 441, Santiago, Chile \and Millennium Nucleus on Young Exoplanets and their Moons (YEMS) }

 \titlerunning{V721 CrA and BN CrA disks resolved in NIR} \authorrunning{Columba, G. et al.}

 \abstract {The environment within which stars form and evolve can play a crucial role in shaping their surrounding protoplanetary disks.
-This is the reason why homogeneous analysis of protoplanetary disks around young stars in the same star-forming region has become of great relevance in recent years. } {We present near-infrared scattered-light observations of the disks around two stars of the Corona Australis star-forming region, V721\,CrA and BN\,CrA, obtained with VLT/SPHERE in the $H$ band, as part of the DESTINYS large programme.
-Our objective is to analyse the morphology of these disks and highlight their main properties. } { We adopt an analytical axisymmetric disk model to fit the observations and perform a regression on key disk parameters, namely the dust mass, the height profile, and the inclination.
-We use RADMC-3D code to produce synthetic observations of the analytical models, with full polarised scattering treatment. } {Both stars show resolved and extended disks with substructures in the near-IR.
-The disk of V721\,CrA is vertically thicker, radially smaller (\SI{\sim 120}{au}), and brighter than BN\,CrA (\SI{\sim 190}{au}).
+This is the reason why homogeneous analyses of protoplanetary disks around young stars in the same star-forming region has become of great relevance in recent years. } {We present near-infrared scattered-light observations of the disks around two stars of the Corona Australis star-forming region, V721\,CrA and BN\,CrA, obtained with VLT/SPHERE in the $H$ band, as part of the DESTINYS large programme.
+Our objective is to analyse the morphology of these disks and highlight their main properties. } {We adopted an analytical axisymmetric disk model to fit the observations and performed a regression on key disk parameters, namely the dust mass, the height profile, and the inclination.
+We used RADMC-3D code to produce synthetic observations of the analytical models, with full polarised scattering treatment. } {Both stars show resolved and extended disks with substructures in the near-IR.
+The disk of V721\,CrA is vertically thicker, radially smaller (\SI{\sim 120}{au}), and brighter than that of BN\,CrA (\SI{\sim 190}{au}).
 It also shows spiral arms in the inner regions.
-The disk of BN\,CrA shows a dark circular lane, which could be either an intrinsic dust gap or a self-cast shadow, and a brightness enhancement along the disk minor axis.
-Both disks are compatible with the evolutionary stage of their parent subgroup within the CrA region: V721\,CrA belongs to the \enquote{on-cloud} part of CrA, which is dustier, denser and younger, whereas BN\,CrA is found on the outskirts of the older \enquote{off-cloud} group. } {}
+The disk of BN\,CrA shows a dark circular lane, which could be either an intrinsic dust gap or a self-cast shadow.
+Both disks are compatible with the evolutionary stage of their parent subgroup within the CrA region: V721\,CrA belongs to the on-cloud part of CrA, which is dustier, denser, and younger, whereas BN\,CrA is found on the outskirts of the older off-cloud group. } {}

 \keywords{ protoplanetary disks -- Corona Australis -- near-IR -- star-forming regions -- direct imaging }